Published by D Home Magazine September/October 2005

 We had two idyllic mimosa specimens in our front yard.
-When I was in elementary school during the 1960's, they must have been at their peak of beauty.
+When I was in elementary school during the 1960s, they must have been at their peak of beauty.
 One grew in the center of our front patio, surrounded by a fence.
 In the evenings before dusk, my twin sister and I would sit on a carpet of ivy beneath the tree's perfect umbrella-shaped canopy and look for fairies among the fallen blooms.
-Our mother told us about the fairies when we first moved into the house when we were 6; fairies liked to wear the mimosa's silky pink pompoms as skirts and dance around, unseen.
+Our mother told us about the fairies when we first moved into the house when we were six; fairies liked to wear the mimosa's silky pink pompoms as skirts and dance around, unseen.
 If we were quiet, we might hear them.
-Of course the tree was magical enough, and its blooms perfumed enough, to attract more than bees.
+Of course, the tree was magical enough, and its blooms perfumed enough, to attract more than bees.

 At night, a mimosa's fern-like leaves close up for sleep.
 During the day, when it was hot and boring, we made them fold up instantly by running a finger down the center of a leaf.
 Mimosas grow long seed pods that reminded me of green beans, and we used to pick bowls full, snapping them open and pretending to cook them for dinner.

-I only found our recently that other people hate the parts of mimosas that I love.
-An online agricultural extension service puts it thusly; "The litter problem of the blooms, the leaves, and especially t5he long seed pods requires consideration when planting this tree...despite its picturesque growth habit and beauty when in bloom, some cities have passed ordinances outlawing further planting of this species."
+I only found out recently that other people hate the parts of mimosas that I love.
+An online agricultural extension service puts it thusly; "The litter problem of the blooms, the leaves, and especially the long seed pods requires consideration when planting this tree...despite its picturesque growth habit and beauty when in bloom, some cities have passed ordinances outlawing further planting of this species."
 The National Park Service lists it as an exotic weed.

 While there is no ordinance in Dallas banning the planting of mimosas, they are on many horticulture experts' do-not-plant lists.
 They are not for sale at most nurseries, although you can buy them online.

-Mimosas grow fast, but they don't live long--only an average of 20 years.
+Mimosas grow fast, but they don't live long--only an average of twenty years.
 Their beauty is fleeting.
 As they age, their limbs rot and break, and an average summer storm in Dallas can tear them apart.
 They are susceptible to pests and diseases such as the fatal mimosa wilt.

 Bois D'Arc by Bill Seaman

 Ah, the Bois d'arc.
-How could a tree with such a beautify French name be such a nuisance?
+How could a tree with such a beautiful French name be such a nuisance?
 Well, it is those nuisances that got it established in the first place.
 For early farmers, they were the work-horse of the plant world.

-Full of thorns, and thus a natural fence, they would grown without any supplemental water, no hauling buckets of water to nurse them along.
+Full of thorns, and thus a natural fence, they would grow without any supplemental water, no hauling buckets of water to nurse them along.
 The branches made great fence posts (these were pre-Home Depot days, remember) and they were resistant to rot and insects.
 Ask plumbers who venture into crawl spaces under some of the oldest houses in Dallas and they will tell you the piers those houses rest on are the trunks of Bois d'arc.
 They'll also tell that the Bois d'arc looks as new as the day the house was built--it's a carpenters dream.

-There is another aspect of Bois d'arc that people of certain character and community standing are uncomfortable to discuss.
+There is another aspect of Bois d'arc that people of a certain character and community standing are uncomfortable to discuss.
 If repeated, you must do so quietly and discreetly: Bois d'arc trees are sexed.
-Most people don't know it, but there are male Bois d'arc and female Bois dois'arcs.
+Most people don't know it, but there are male Bois d'arc and female Bois d'arcs.
 And you might be interested to know that the City of Dallas Tree Preservation Ordinance protects the male and not the females (horticultural discrimination in its most blatant form).
 I am surprised that children, if not feminists, have not marched on City Hall to get this changed.
 With no female Bois d'arcs in the neighborhood, there are no horse apples to lob at each other.
 What a boring way to spend summer.

 Cottonwood by Todd Johnson

 I had three best friends growing up: Spider-Man, my dog Tippy, and the towering cottonwood in my backyard.
 Spider-Man never swung by to visit.
 And Tippy, the temperamental poodle, had a tendency to growl and snap.
 Come to think of it, perhaps that cottonwood was my true best friend.
 It certainly was the most dependable of the lot.
 My cottonwood always enjoyed a quick game of hide-and-go-seek.
 The mammoth trunk was perfect to hide behind.
-Nor did the grand poplar mind my scampering through its loft branches.
+Nor did the grand poplar mind my scampering through its lofty branches.
 (Though my worrisome mom certainly did.)
 Sure, the neighbors complained about the tree's prodigious seeds and its soft, cotton-like tufts of fiber.
 They clogged up everything.
-But as a child with no worries, except where I could get my next Kool0Aid fix, each autumn brought a white, downy rain that I danced amid.
-Most years, it was the closest think to a snowflake these Texas eyes would see.
+But as a child with no worries, except where I could get my next Kool-Aid fix, each autumn brought a white, downy rain that I danced amid.
+Most years, it was the closest thing to a snowflake these Texas eyes would see.
 Now as an adult with a mortgage and my own vents to unclog, I understand what a nuisance the cottonwood can be.
 Many an online forum is littered with rants from flora fans who hate cottonwoods, their fuzzy seeds, and the havoc they wreak on air conditioners, gardens, and allergies alike.
 (In Oklahoma, it's illegal to plant a female cottonwood.
 In Nebraska, it's the much-loved state tree.
-Ah, irony.)
+Ah, the irony.)
 Armed with this newfound knowledge, would I plant the handsome yet hated tree in my own backyard?
 No. But I still get a little wistful when I think of my childhood friend with its ashy, wrinkled bark and heart-shaped leaves.
-Or how a freak bolt of lightening brought the mighty tree to its demise one stormy summer.
+Or how a freak bolt of lightning brought the mighty tree to its demise one stormy summer.
 "Well, I guess that's the end of that," my mom said, thankful to be rid of the cottonwood.
 And at the time, I thought nothing of it.
 But hide-and-seek was never quite the same.